instructor-ai/instructor/docs/blog/posts/generator.md

     print(chunk.choices[0].delta.content, end="")
 ```

 This is great, but what if we want to do some structured extraction on this stream?
-For instance, we might want to render frontend components that are streamed out by an LLM.
-The LLM output could be an ordered list of product recommendations on an ecommerce store.
+For instance, we might want to render frontend components based on product rankings that are streamed out by an LLM.

 Should we wait for the entire stream to finish before extracting & validating the list of components or can we extract & validate the components in real time as they are streamed?

 In e-commerce, every millisecond matters so the time-to-first-render can differentiate a successful and not-so-successful e commerce store (and i know how a failing e commerce store feels :/ ).

-Let's see how we can Instructor to handle extraction from this real time stream!
+Let's see how we can use Instructor to handle extraction from this real time stream!

-### Enhanced Personalized E-commerce Product Recommendations
+### E-commerce Product Ranking

-#### Scenario Setup
+#### Scenario

-Imagine an e-commerce platform where the customer profile includes a detailed history of purchases, browsing behavior, product ratings, preferences in various categories, search history, and even responses to previous recommendations.
+Imagine an e-commerce platform where we have:
+- **a customer profile**: this includes a detailed history of purchases, browsing behavior, product ratings, preferences in various categories, search history, and even responses to previous recommendations.
 This extensive data is crucial for generating highly personalized and relevant product suggestions.
+- **a list of candidate products**: these could be some shortlisted products we think the customer would like.

+Our goal is to re-rerank these candidate products for the best conversion and we'll use an LLM!

-#### Stream Processing Approach with Extensive Profile Data
+#### Stream Processing

-- **Process**: The LLM is fed with segmented parts of the extensive customer profile, and product recommendations are streamed back as they are generated, adapting to the nuances of the customer's behavior and preferences.

-- **Profile Data Example**:
+**User Data**:

 Let's assume we have the following user profile: